jasonnnnntwj/FinalChallange/README.md

 *Photo of PATTERN 2 Feature*

 # Send Button
-There are different values for each shade of grey,
+There are different values for each shade of grey which will be shown at the output when the Send Image button is pressed.
 ```
 send = Button(frame4, text="Send Imaged!", font=("Arial, 12"), width=13, height=2, command=sendimg)
 send.grid(row=0, column=0)